AlexSmet/application_base/README.md

 Every screen and tab changes will be auto-loggied via `NavigatorObserverPro`

-Navigator check screens accessibility automacically via `AuthenticationGuard` and `AccessVM`.
+Navigator check screens accessibility automatically via `AuthenticationGuard` and `AccessVM`.
 For it you need to create `AuthenticationGuard` and add it in `routes`: